 How to pay

-Please do not send cash, bank notes or blank postal orders with your application; the DVA can't be held responsible if they go missing.
+Do not send cash, bank notes or blank postal orders with your application; the DVA can't be held responsible if they go missing.

-- make your cheques or postal orders payable to 'DVA’
+- make your cheques or postal orders payable to DVA

 Return of supporting documents

 The driving licence fee includes return of your supporting documents (where applicable) by second class post.
-If you would like your supporting documents returned by secure delivery, please supply an appropriate pre-paid special delivery envelope.
+If you would like your supporting documents returned by secure delivery, you should send an appropriate pre-paid Royal Mail Special delivery envelope.